 At the very least, you need to also admire the outside of the museum, which is designed by Frank Gehry.
 The building is covered in thousands of panels that change color depending on the light and at what angle you see them at.
 It’s the perfect backdrop for all your Instagram photos!

-After exploring the attractions at the Seattle Center, head north towards Ballard to continue on this 2 days in Seattle itinerary.
+After exploring the attractions at the Seattle Center, head north towards Ballard to continue on this Seattle 2 day itinerary.

 Ballard